-The Broadcaster Application may wish to know whether the user has turned on closed captions, in order to display its application graphics at a different location than where the closed caption is typically presented.
+The Broadcaster Application may wish to know whether the user has turned on closed captions, in order to display its application graphics at a different location than where the closed captions are typically presented.
 The Broadcaster Application requests the closed caption setting from the Receiver via Receiver WebSocket Server interface.

-The Receiver sends an event when the user enables or disabled the closed captioning to the running Broadcaster Application.
+The Receiver sends an event when the user enables or disables closed captioning to the running Broadcaster Application.